Below you'll find a selection of organizations and companies I worked with since 2006:

-A Cat's Guide to Internet Freedom, to be published in 2020
+A Cat's Guide to Internet Freedom, to be published in spring 2020

 Für einen digitalen Humanismus, in Leipziger Schriften, Eine Sammlung philosophischer Aufsätze, 2018